The AI-Ready Team | AI Operating Layer for Expert Businesses

 60–100% You are the operating system.
 AI amplifies the risk, not the results.
 The AI-Ready Team fixes the structure before you go deeper.

 Under 40% Solid foundation.
-Your team has clarity and AI can actually work here.
+Your team has the clarity they need and can use so AI can actually work here.
 You're ready to accelerate.

 The difference